lutencjusz/SimpleNeuralNetwork/README.md

 This project contains three main classes responsible for the game of Tic-Tac-Toe with a limitation to 3 fields and without, in different variants.
 ## GUI Class

 The `TicTacToeGraf` class is responsible for the graphical representation of the Tic-Tac-Toe game with a limitation to max.
 3 Xs and Os on the board.
-It allows the user to interact with the game through a graphical interface that includes a 3x3 grid of buttons.
+It allows the user to interact with the game through a graphical interface based on `javax.swing` that includes a 3x3 grid of buttons.
-It enables gameplay in player versus player mode as well as player mode.
+It enables gameplay in player versus player mode as well as player versus computer.

 ### Functionalities